2t10p/node-hexo-blog/source/_posts/start-stop-all-docker-container-at-once.md

 ---
-title: how docker start/stop all container at once
+title: start/stop all docker container at once
 date: 2016-04-10 01:06:56
 tags: [docker]
 ---

-sometime you wanna stop all docker, you can try this command.
+sometime you wanna start/stop all docker, you can try this command.

     docker start $(docker ps -aq)